puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 Note that if install.bash can't find agent packages corresponding to the agent's platform it will fail with an error message telling you which `pe_repo` class needs to get added to the master so the packages are accessible.

 Once the agent has been installed on the target node, it can be configured using [`puppet config set`][config_set].
 See [Configuring Agents](#Configuring-Agents) below.

->**Important** During the initial installation of the master, the install script will attempt to connect to the internet in order to download the agent tarball from a Puppet Labs maintained repo.
-If the script cannot access the repo (due to a firewall issue, IT policy, etc.), the agent tarball will not be downloaded and you will see error messages in the first puppet run on the master.
-These do not mean the installation failed, only the retrieval of the tarball.
->
->You can solve this issue by manually retrieving the tarball, and distributing it to masters manually or via a symlinked shared folder.
-For example, if want to add Debian agent support to a RHEL master, you would put `puppet-enterprise-3.2.0-debian-7-amd64-agent.tar.gz` in `opt/staging/pe_repo`.
-Then you only need to classify the master with `pe_repo::platform::debian-7-amd64` and the repo is ready for use.
-Alternatively, you can run master installs with an answers file with `q_tarball_server` set to an accessible server containing the tarball.

 #### Example Script Usage